apache/superset/docs/installation.rst

 databases/schemas/tables/views/warehouses, as the Snowflake SQLAlchemy engine does not test for user rights during engine creation.

+*Note*: At the time of writing, there is a regression in the current stable version (1.1.2) of snowflake-sqlalchemy package that causes problems when used with Superset.
+It is recommended to use version 1.1.0 or try a newer version.

 See `Snowflake SQLAlchemy <https://github.com/snowflakedb/snowflake-sqlalchemy>`_.

 Caching